-This Human Rights First document provides a template for NGOs interested in submitting a Global Magnitsky case to the U.S. government.
-To guide users, it combines guidance on creating a strong Global Magnitsky case file with sample text, so that the reader can see what to include to craft a compelling, well-supported dossier.
+This document provides a template for NGOs interested in submitting a Global Magnitsky and/or Section 7031(c) recommendation to the U.S. government.
+To guide users, it combines best practices on creating a strong dossier with sample text, so that the reader can understand what to include to craft a compelling, well-supported sanctions submission.

-This spreadsheet, maintained by Human Rights First, lists all foreign persons designated under the Global Magnitsky Act to date.
-The spreadsheet can be sorted by country, crime, date, title, and other fields, and is updated whenever new sanctions are announced.
+This spreadsheet, maintained by Human Rights First, lists all persons publicly designated for sanctions under the Global Magnitsky Act.
+The spreadsheet can be sorted by country, crime, date, and other fields, includes links to each Treasury Department sanctions announcement, and includes helpful data compilations in the second tab.

 A list of known, publicly-available letters from members of the U.S. Congress to the Executive Branch advancing recommendations that Global Magnitsky sanction authority be used in specific cases.
 This list is maintained by Human Rights First and is updated periodically.